THE MEANING OF HUMAN-COMPUTER INTERACTION

 the user”.

-“linguistic, nonverbal and inferential resources” stand for the whole human
+and inferential resources” stand for the whole human mind, human science,

-mind, human science, philosophy and culture which underlines and envelops the
+philosophy and culture which underlines and envelops the logic and mathematics

 the form of a question: is the ultimate objective of user modeling that it must